SAP-archive/i40-aas-objects/README.md

 1. Open a terminal and go into the project folders root directory

 2. Start the build of the docker images and creation of containers - can take some minutes

 ```
 docker-compose up
 ```

+3. If you want to test the running service follow [these](docs/README_Test.md#Test) steps.

-CTRL+C stops running services in the terminal where docker-compose up has been initiated.
+4. _CTRL+C_ stops running services in the terminal where docker-compose up has been initiated.
 In case this does not work, or you change some configs, run:
 ```
 docker-compose down
 ```